StevenLooman/async_upnp_client/README.rst

 DLNA
 ----

-An abstraction has been added for `DLNA Digital Media Renderer` devices.
+An abstraction has been added for `DLNA Digital Media Renderer` (DLNA DMR) devices.
 Primarily built for use with `Home Assistant <https://github.com/home-assistant/home-assistant>`, but might be useful in other projects too.

+IGD
+---

+An abstraction has also been added for `Internet Gateway Devices` (IGD).